MooreKyle/Intro-To-Program-Logic/README.md

-# Intro-Program-Logic
+# Intro-To-Program-Logic
-Pseudocode programs I created as a new programmer (from humble beginnings).
+Pseudocode programs I created myself (and collaborated with others) as a new programmer (from humble beginnings).
+I have very few programs in this section because of USB drive corruption from a long time ago.